-11-Somewhat Poorly Drained Fragipan Terraces Major Land Resource Area (MLRA) 122
+F122XY012KY - Somewhat Poorly Drained Terrace Lakebed Major Land Resource Area (MLRA) 122

 Communities described in this provisional document reflect plant communities that are likely to be found on these soils and have not been extensively field verified.
 This PES describes hypotheses based on available data of many different scales and sources and has not been developed utilizing site-specific ecological field monitoring.
-Additional field studies are needed to develop a comprehensive and science-based native plant restoration plan for these soils.
+This PES does not encompass the entire complexity or diversity of these sites.
+Additional field studies are needed for detailed conservation planning or to develop a science-based restoration plan for these soils.
 Soil series and/or mapunits may be removed or added pending field inspections.